The One Who Keeps the Book Los Angeles

 Think about the kind of dining experience you’d like to have.
 The counter is really fun if you want to watch the chefs work.
 The dining room is probably the most romantic and the coziest.
 The patio is beautiful when the weather is beautiful.
 The menu is celebratory and meant to be shared.
 If you’re excited to have a special night with the people you love, hopefully this is the place you come to.

-Erin Mosbaugh is food and travel writer who has worked in kitchens in New York and L.A. and co-created the James Beard Award-winning food site First We Feast.
+Erin Mosbaugh is a food and travel writer who has worked in kitchens in New York and L.A. and co-created the James Beard Award-winning food site First We Feast.
 Follow her on Instagram and TikTok; follow Resy, too.